-The Gaslight Markets are a good example (no link I could find, sorry), at the corner of Elizabeth and Victoria Street, but only on in the summer as far as I know... about 9 years ago
+The Gaslight Markets are a good example (no link I could find, sorry), at the corner of Elizabeth and Victoria Street, but only on in the summer as far as I know... over 9 years ago

 If it's clothes, and trash and treasure you're after (I also haven't been to Paddington, so this is a guess!)
 Camberwell market is great.
 It's on every Sunday.
 Lots of secondhand clothes, hand-made items, plants, books, antiques, records, random cool junk...

-I think you'd be a bit disappointed with the Vic and South Melb markets if you were after anything other than food (but if it's food you want, Vic market's definitely the place to go!) about 9 years ago
+I think you'd be a bit disappointed with the Vic and South Melb markets if you were after anything other than food (but if it's food you want, Vic market's definitely the place to go!) over 9 years ago